PagerDuty/postmortem-docs/docs/how_to_write/writing.md

 It may not be possible (or worth the effort) to completely eliminate the possibility of this same incident or a similar incident from happening again, so also consider how you can improve detection and mitigation of future incidents.
 Does the team need better monitoring and alerting around this class of problem so they can respond faster in the future?
 If this class of incident does happen again, how can the team decrease the severity or duration?
 Remember to identify any actions that can make the incident response process better, too.
 Go through the incident history in Slack to find any to-do items raised during the incident and make sure these are documented as tickets as well.
 (At this phase, you are only opening tickets.
 There is no expectation that tasks will be completed before the postmortem meeting.)

 Create tickets for all proposed follow-up actions in your task management tool.
-Label all tickets with their severity level and date tags so they can be easily found and reported in the ticketing system.
+Label all tickets with the `postmortem-action-item` label.
 Provide as much context and proposed direction on the tickets as you can so the team's product owner will have enough information to prioritize the task against other work and the eventual assignee will have enough information to complete the task.

 In the _;login:_ magazine article, "[Postmortem Action Items: Plan the Work and Work the Plan](https://www.usenix.org/system/files/login/articles/login_spring17_09_lunney.pdf)," John Lunney, Sue Lueder, and Betsy Beyer write about how Google writes postmortem action items to ensure they are completed quickly and easily.
 They advise all action items to be written as actionable, specific, and bounded.